DuronioLab/transgenic_longread_map/README.md

 # Required files

+## FASTQ
+Single/multiple files and directories that are/include .fastq or .fastq.gz files of long reads

 ## Ref.fasta
 A well assembled reference of any size.
 A reference of just the transgenic locus with the expected insertions is recommended.
 Errors in this reference can adversely affect the accuracy.